FAQ

 The mission of Preble Street is to provide accessible barrier-free services to empower people experiencing problems with homelessness, housing, hunger, and poverty and to advocate for solutions to these problems.

 As an independent organization, we are committed to utilizing all available resources, cultivating partnerships, and exploring new and better ways to serve people experiencing poverty.
-We advocate for issues impacting the people we serve, bolstering the wellbeing of the community.
+We advocate for issues impacting the people we serve, bolstering the wellbeing of our community.

 As a nonprofit organization, Preble Street is led by a volunteer Board of Directors, with both a legal responsibility to discharge a public benefit purpose and an ethical obligation to meet the expectations of those on whose behalf the organization exists.
 Nonprofits are vested in the community, which has granted it certain exemptions and entrusted it with resources to serve a particular social need.